 YHWH (most likely pronounced Yah-way) is God.
 He is our Creator.
 (See Genesis through Deuteronomy.)
 Yeshua (most likely pronounced Ye-shoo-ahh) was "the Arm of YHWH" (Isaiah 53:1) and "the Word Made Flesh" (John 1:14) - someone sent by YHWH as a human with a divine Nature - to teach and preach Torah face-to-face.
-He didn't come to replace His Father as God, nor did He change His Father's Divine Instructions in Righteousness (Torah).
-As the "Son" (in human form) He didn't have the right to change anything His Father commanded.
+He didn't come to replace his Father as God, nor did he change Torah in any way; he merely taught, reiterated and expounded on it.
+As the "Son" (in human form at the time) he didn't have the right to change anything his Father commanded.
 He came to "walk out the Torah" and show mankind how it was done; proclaim the Kingdom and do everything His Father told him to do.

 YHWH (Yahweh) is "Echad" (one) as declared in the Sh'ma (Deuteronomy 6:4).
 This is the plural form of "one" (as in one dozen eggs, or one bunch of grapes).
 God is never referred to as Yachid, which is "one" in the singular form - such as one grape, or one egg.
 He is NOT a "trinity" (which would actually limit Him) who has manifested Himself in several ways and allowed men to see or feel His Presence, for instance, in the "Holy of Holies"; in a pillar of cloud by day and a pillar of fire by night (Exodus 13:21); and His Spirit was inside of His "Son" Yeshua HaMashiyach who was "the Word made flesh" (John 1:14, Psalm 33:6, Isaiah 53, and the Gospels of Matthew, Mark, Luke and John).
-YHWH is NOT a "trinity."

-Yeshua, although a human who was born and died, had a divine qnoma (please see explanation) and was indelibly linked to His Father through that divinity.
-As the "arm" of YHWH (Exodus 6:6, Isaiah 53:1) - and we know the "arm" is part of the whole body!), He was not a demi-God or part of a "trinity" or any other entity separate and distinct from the one God of Israel.
+Yeshua, although a human who was born and died, had a divine qnoma (please see explanation) and was indelibly linked to his Father through that divinity.
+As the "arm" of YHWH (Exodus 6:6, Isaiah 53:1) - and we know the "arm" is part of the whole body!), he was not a demi-God or part of a "trinity".
+He was YHWH's Divine MESSIAH!

 Translated from the Hebrew, Yeshua means "YHWH is Salvation."
-He is the "seed of a woman" as promised in Genesis 3:15; and His virgin birth was a sign to Israel of His Messiahship.
-Yeshua did not come to replace His Father or His Father's Torah (Matthew 5:17-20).
-Spiritual deliverance and salvation is available to those who place their trust in Yeshua's atoning death and His divine interpretation of Torah.
+He is the "seed of a woman" as promised in Genesis 3:15; and his virgin birth was a sign to Israel of his Messiahship.
+Yeshua did not come to replace his Father or his Father's Torah (Matthew 5:17-20).
+Spiritual deliverance and salvation are available to those who place their trust in Yeshua's atoning death and His divine interpretation of Torah.
 As he said in John 14:6 - "I am the Way and the Truth and the Life.
 No man comes to the Father except by me."

 The regenerating work of the Spirit of YHWH is essential to salvation.
 This is not a separate Spirit distinct from YHWH, it is the Spirit of YHWH - the same Spirit as described in Genesis 1 and John 4:24.
 We believe in the present ministry of the Spirit and in the exercise of all of the Biblical gifts of the Spirit.